 Iago refers to the fact that he is “defective” when it comes to manners.

 Othello is respected.
 He is honourable and takes pride in his military achievements.
-He is introduced in Act 1 as someone who is urgently in demand to lead the army.
+He is introduced in Act 1 as someone who leads the army with skill and authority.
 The Duke sends for Othello to lead them into battle.
 The imagery constantly associated with the noble Othello is suggestive of power and bravery.
 Images of the sea and military heroism are common.
 As A.C.Bradley, critic at the beginning of the 20th century notes, Othello is one of the most romantic figures of Shakespeare’s heroes.
 “He does not belong to our world, and he seems to enter it we do not know whence – almost as if from wonderland.
 There is something mysterious in his descent from men of royal siege; in his wanderings in vast deserts and among marvellous peoples; in his tales of magic handkerchiefs and prophetic sibyls; in the sudden vague glimpses we get of numberless battles and sieges”.

 Othello places such importance upon his honour and reputation as a soldier that Iago’s suggestion of him being cuckolded, leads him to fury.
 (Again his racial disadvantage perhaps exacerbates the emphasis he places on honour and bravery.)